Redei reciprocity, governing fields, and negative Pell: The 8-rank

 \end{definition}

-For the purposes of linear algebra, it is convenient to take the values of the R\'edei symbol in $\F2$, as they arise as the entries $\eta_{ij}$ of the matrix $R_8$ in \eqref{eqn:R8entries}.
-However, as R\'edei symbols describe the Galois action on certain square roots, just like the entries $\epsilon_{ij}$ of $R_4$ in \eqref{eqn:R4entries}, their values are traditionally taken in $\{\pm1\}$.
+It is convenient to take the value of R\'edei symbols in $\F2$, as we do in Definition~\ref{def:redeisym}.
+After all, they arise as entries $\eta_{ij}$ of an $\F2$-matrix $R_8$ in \eqref{eqn:R8entries}.
+However, they describe the Galois action on certain square roots, just like the entries $\varepsilon_{ij}$ of $R_4$ in \eqref{eqn:R4entries}, so their values are traditionally taken in $\{\pm1\}$.
+We have been unable to completely avoid this notational ambiguity, which already occurs in \eqref{eqn:R4entries}.
+Despite our additive definition, our proof of R\'edei reciprocity in Section \ref{S:Proving Redei reciprocity} views R\'edei symbols in \eqref{eqn:prodp-parts} as `products' of local symbols $[a,b,c]_p$, which are recognized in our key lemma \ref{lemma:keylemma} as quadratic Hilbert symbols satisfying a well-known global \emph{product formula} that we did not rename into a sum formula.
+On the other hand, our quadratic characters in \eqref{eqn:chipi} and biquadratic characters in \eqref{eqn:biquadraticchar} do take values in~$\F2$.